Hebrews 11, 8-10

-His faith was not a whim or a passing emotional experience but a way of life which he gladly embraced because he knew that God had something much better in store for him.
+His faith was not a whim or a passing emotional experience but a way of life, which he gladly embraced because he knew that God had something much better in store for him.

 Something to do

 Reflect on one way in which you can step out in faith today.
-Perhaps you need to speak to a homeless person, or call on an elderly nextdoor neighbour, or write to your MP commending one of Christian Aid’s campaigns.
+Perhaps you need to speak to a homeless person, or call on an elderly next-door neighbour, or write to your MP commending one of Christian Aid’s campaigns.
 Take a step and take it with God, knowing that he will be with you as you take it.

 Something to pray

 Loving Father, we thank you for the amazing story of Abraham.
 Help us to be willing to step out in faith today.
-We confess that we have often played it safe, and have avoided doing things which might make us feel insecure and uncertain.
+We confess that we have often played it safe, and have avoided doing things that might make us feel insecure and uncertain.
 Increase our faith in you so that we will be willing to live boldly for you this day.

 We worship your holy name, and pray that you will empower us by your Holy Spirit so that we will live in a way that brings honour to the name of Jesus Christ our Lord, Amen.

 Today's contributor is the Rev Jonathan Edwards, former General Secretary of the Baptist Union of Great Britain.